go-vela/site/content/usage/outputs.md

     - name: test
       image: my-organization/${image}:latest
+      pull: on_start
       commands:
         - go test ./...

 ```

-This is not a valid pipeline configuration.
+This is not a valid pipeline configuration because `image` will not persist from the first step to the second.
 However, being able to dynamically update environment variables for substitution or for plugin parameters can be an important part of a CI build.

 This is where `outputs` can improve your pipeline configurations.